Pcktech/build-thehive/docs/source/thehivehooks.rst

     |
     |     api = TheHiveApi(url='http://127.0.0.1:9000', principal=thehive_apikey, version='4')
     |
+    | # FREE EXAMPLE OF A FUNCTION YOU COULD USE WITH THEHIVEHOOKS TO AUTOMATE THINGS IN THEHIVE -- like ensuring when people add a Task Log that single line breaks appear like single line breaks.
+It can mess with Code Blocks and Tables, however.
     | def taskDoubleBreak(event):
     |     if 'message' in event['details'] and '\n' in event['details']['message']:
     |         # // Prevent infinite loops by filtering out Webhook-made Updates